Are you a bearded dragon owner who’s planning a vacation?

 90° degrees Fahrenheit (32° C) is the standard ambient temperature for the enclosure.

 Most cars don’t naturally rest at this temperature.

-Note: If you do decide to bring your bearded dragon with you, keep in mind you not only have to bring the enclosure but also all of the food and supplies you need to care for your pet.
+Note: If you decide to bring your bearded dragon with you, keep in mind you have to bring the enclosure and all of the food and supplies you need to care for your pet.

 When To Let Your Bearded Dragon Stay Home Through Vacation

 There are some cases when you go on a vacation where it may be OK to leave your bearded dragon alone at home.

 Obviously, in an ideal world, someone would still come to check on them, but if you’re unable to afford it, here’s when it may be OK to leave it alone.

 If your trip is short, as in 1-3 days, you will probably get away with leaving your pet be.

 In the wild, they can survive for more extended periods without food or drink.

 Keep in mind when these reptiles are kept in captivity, they lose some of their resilience.